lorees/Botta-Bing/README.md

     and unzip to a working directory
  6. From here you can move on to the **"Loading API Keys Section"**.
  7. Make sure you load your API Keys into the **"params"** file in the root directory
- 8. Make sure you enable the 'Google Text To Speech" API. https://console.cloud.google.com/
+ 8. Make sure you enable the "Google Text To Speech" API. https://console.cloud.google.com/
  9. Lastly to enable the **Google Cloud SDK** you must run "gcloud init".
 You will be prompted to link your newly created API key to the SDK.

 ### Mac (VirtualBox \ Vagrant)